PublicationsThe U4 Blog

 Cite this publication

 Maslen, C. (2023) Corruption risks in land-based solutions to climate change.
+A focus on reforestation and afforestation projects.
 Bergen: U4 Anti-Corruption Resource Centre, Chr.
 Michelsen Institute (U4 Helpdesk Answer 2023:32)

 Download PDF